Mobility & Flexibility

-People are not always aware of limited range of motion.
+People are not always aware of a limited range of motion.
 An individual may see a doctor for an unrelated reason and discover that they’re also experiencing a lack of mobility in one or more joints.

 Complications Associated: Limited Range Of Motion

 In some cases, the position of the joint may become permanently fixed.
-This means there is no longer movement in the joint past a given point.
+This means there is no longer moving in the joint past a given point.
 These are known as contracture deformities.
 Conditions associated with this include: